30 November 2018

 Judy Garland

 American singer, actress, and vaudevillian Judy Garland (1922-1969) was one of the brightest, most tragic film stars of Hollywood's Golden Era.
 During a career that spanned 45 of her 47 years, Garland attained international stardom as an actress in musicals and dramas, with her records, and on the concert stage.
 She was nominated for the Oscar for Best Actress for A Star is Born (1954) and received a nomination for Best Supporting Actress for Judgment at Nuremberg (1961).
-With her warmth, spirit, and her rich and exuberant voice, Garland entertained devoted theatregoers with an array of musicals.
+With her warmth, spirit, and rich and exuberant voice, Garland entertained devoted theatregoers with various musicals.

 Judy Garland